remayk/true-nostrum/README.md

 ## Credits

-Originally based on community work (Caali, SaltyMonkey, HSDN, others).
+Originally based on true-everful-nostrum (Caali, SaltyMonkey, HSDN, others).

 Enjoy not worrying about popping your nostrum again.